plexus/inkscape-slides/README.md

 # Inkscape Slides

-I quite like Inkscape, and I do a lot of conference talks and educationaly videos, and so sometimes I use Inkscape for making slides.
+I quite like Inkscape, and I do a lot of conference talks and educational videos, and so sometimes I use Inkscape for making slides.

 This repo contains two things that have made this easier for me.